 As people age, the immune system becomes less effective in several ways (see Effects of Aging on the Immune System Effects of Aging on the Immune System The immune system is the body's defense against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites (such... read more ).
 For example, as people age, they produce fewer T cells.
 T cells help the body recognize and fight foreign or abnormal cells.

 Undernutrition Undernutrition Undernutrition is a deficiency of calories or of one or more essential nutrients.
 Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more , which is common among older people, impairs the immune system.
 Undernutrition is usually thought of as a deficiency of calories, but it may also be a deficiency of one or more essential nutrients.
 Two nutrients that are particularly important to immunity—calcium and zinc—may be deficient in older people.
 Calcium deficiency Hypocalcemia (Low Level of Calcium in the Blood) In hypocalcemia, the calcium level in blood is too low.
 A low calcium level may result from a problem with the parathyroid glands, as well as from diet, kidney disorders, or certain drugs.
 As... read more becomes more common among older people, partly because as people age, the intestine becomes less able to absorb calcium.
 Also, older people may not get enough calcium in their diet.
-Zinc deficiency Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcoholism, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste.
-Doctors... read more is very common among older people who are institutionalized or homebound.
+Zinc deficiency Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more is very common among older people who are institutionalized or homebound.

 Certain disorders (such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more and chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more ), which are more common among older people, and certain therapies (such as immunosuppressants), which older people are more likely to use, can also impair the immune system.